Charleston Motorcycle Accident Lawyers

 Your lawyer will consider the details of your motorcycle collision, including the severity of your injuries and the cost of the associated bills, before calculating fair compensation for your personal injury lawsuit.
 In general, you should get enough compensation to pay for all expenses, as well as make up for the inconvenience and emotional pain that comes with being injured in a motorcycle accident.

 At our Charleston, SC, law firm, we believe families should have the chance to focus on grieving their lost loved one, not worrying about how to pay the bills associated with their sudden loss.
-Call us to initiate your wrongful death or personal injury lawsuit against the liable insurance company.
+Call us to initiate your lawsuit against the liable insurance company.

-What Should You Know Before You File a Personal Injury Claim in South Carolina?
+What Should You Know Before You File a Motorcycle Accident Claim in Charleston?

-Another essential piece of information to know about claims in Charleston, SC is that you can typically still collect compensation even if you’re partially at fault for the motorcycle accident.
-This is because South Carolina uses the modified comparative fault system, which states that you can pursue damages if you’re less than 51% at fault.
+Another essential piece of information to know about claims in Charleston, SC, is that you can typically still collect compensation even if you’re partially at fault for the motorcycle accident.
+This is because the state uses the modified comparative fault system, which states that you can pursue damages if you’re less than 51% at fault.
 Your total compensation will simply be reduced by the amount of fault you’re considered to have.
 So, if the insurance company finds that you’re 30% to blame for the accident, you’ll get 70% of the compensation you’re entitled to.

 Your Charleston, SC, lawyer will answer any questions you have about what to expect from your motorcycle accident lawsuit, including what deadlines may be involved in your case and how much compensation you’re likely to collect.
 Call our law office today for a free consultation with our caring attorneys if you’re ready to get started on the legal process with our help.